Withdrawing From Classes FAQ

 How does withdrawing from all classes affect my federal financial aid?

-If you withdraw from all of your courses before April 2nd, your federal financial aid may be affected.
-The federal funds that are affected are listed below in the order of how they are affected:
+If you withdraw from all of your courses before November 6th, your federal financial aid may be affected.
+The federal funds that will be affected are listed below in the order of how they are affected:

 - Unsubsidized Stafford Loans